Academic planning for business administration students

 Your credit evaluation documents are your golden ticket toward completing and earning your undergraduate degree.
 Even more important is to use them to create your academic plan.
 If you pencil in your courses at least two semesters out, we can work together to ensure you are meeting and scheduling prerequisite courses as needed.

-On the Business Administration Course Offerings page, you will find the necessary information to help you plan:
+On the course offerings page, you will find the necessary information to help you plan:

 - Course prerequisites